build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 authorName: Suman Debnath
 date: 2022-11-30
 ---

-In this tutorial, we will learn how you can build an ETL (Extract, Transform, and Load) pipeline for batch processing using [Amazon EMR (Amazon Elastic MapReduce)](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) and [Spark](https://spark.apache.org/).
-During this process we will also talk about a few of the use cases of batch ETL processes and how EMR can be leveraged to solve such problems.
+ETL (Extract, Transform and Load) which is a more business-speak way of saying Ingest, Transform, and Export is very vital for building a robust data engineering pipeline for any organization.
+If the ETL pipeline is designed and built using the right tools and services, it can fetch high value to any organization for long time (both for batch and real-time processing).
+But designing and building such a pipeline is a time consuming effort and also needs different skill sets considering the number of tools and framework we have in this big data space.
+Luckily, it's pretty easy if you're using EMR and Spark.

 Batch ETL is a common use case across many organizations.
-This tutorial will provide you with a starting point, which can help you to build more complex data pipelines in AWS using Amazon EMR.
+And in this tutorial will provide you with a starting point, which can help you to build more complex data pipelines in AWS using [Amazon EMR (Amazon Elastic MapReduce)](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) and [Apache Spark](https://spark.apache.org/).
+Here's how to do it.

 We are going to use [PySpark](https://spark.apache.org/docs/latest/api/python/) to interact with the Spark cluster.
 PySpark allows you to write Spark applications using Python APIs.